NOAA-GFDL/MDTF-diagnostics/diagnostics/example_multicase/doc/example_multicase.rst

 Functionality
 -------------
-The framework generates yaml file called **case_info.yml** with environment variables for the file paths and variable information for each case.
-The example_multicase POD reads the yaml file information into a dictionary, and loops through the dictionary to read near-surface air temperature data for each case.
+The framework generates yaml file called *case_info.yml* with environment variables for the file paths and variable information for each case.
+The **example_multicase** POD reads the yaml file information into a dictionary, and loops through the dictionary to read near-surface air temperature (TAS) data for each case.
 The POD time averages the data and calculates the anomaly relative to the global mean.
 The anomalies are zonally-averaged and the results from all cases are shown on a single plot.